tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 `Geany <http://www.geany.org/Main/HomePage>`_ and `Atom <https://atom.io/>`_.

-If you enjoy working on the command line I would highly recommend experimenting with command line editors.
+If you enjoy working on the command line I would highly recommend experimenting with command line text editors.
 Popular choices include `nano
 <http://www.nano-editor.org/>`_, `emacs <https://www.gnu.org/software/emacs/>`_
 and `vim <http://www.vim.org/>`_.
 The former is easy to learn, whereas the latter two give much more power, but are somewhat more difficult to learn.

 .. sidebar:: Vim is great!

     Personally, I use ``vim`` for everything.
-It is one of the few editors that is installed by default on any Unix based system.
+It is one of a few editors that is installed by default on most Unix based system.
 Furthermore, it is extremely powerful and allows you to do everything using the keyboard.
 I like this because using the mouse for extended periods of time makes my index finger hurt.